Adult Clinical Specialty

 This specialty prepares clinical psychologists for research careers in the biobehavioral and psychosocial factors involved in the etiology, prevention, diagnosis, treatment, and rehabilitation of disease processes.
 Didactic coverage of animal and human models of disease processes is provided.
 Research training is offered in biobehavioral models of health and illness, physiologic processes, psychophysiologic methods, and specific focus on major diseases such as cardiovascular disease, cancer, pulmonary conditions and stress-related disorders.

 Unique opportunities are available for advanced students to obtain supervised clinical experience with patient populations (e.g. cardiac, pulmonary, cancer or chronic pain patients).
-Research opportunities include involvement in funded grant projects, involvement with postdoctoral scholars and other staff, interdisciplinary collaborations with departments in the College of Medicine, and research and clinical experiences in the General Hospital, the C linical Research C enter, and the James Cancer Hospital and Research Institute.
+Research opportunities include involvement in funded grant projects, involvement with postdoctoral scholars and other staff, interdisciplinary collaborations with departments in the College of Medicine, and research and clinical experiences in the OSU Wexner Medical Center, the Clinical Research Center, and the James Cancer Hospital and Research Institute.

-For additional program information contact Professor Andersen.
-Students wishing information on Ph.D.-M.D. training should contact the Medical Scientist Program Office of the C ollege of Medicine at OSU for application materials.
+Students wishing information on Ph.D.-M.D. training should contact the Medical Scientist Program Office of the College of Medicine at OSU for application materials.